demetrio-jy/ML-Projects/README.md

-This folder contains the machine learning projects I am pursuing to refine my knowledge about it.
+This folder contains the machine learning projects I am pursuing to refine my knowledge about this subject.

 So far the folder contains: